onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/arx.md

                     "unseal": false
                 },
                 "can_not": {
-                    "unseal_reason": "You don't have access to unseal the cluster as you are not the owner | only sealed clusters can be unsealed!"
+                    "unseal_reason": "You don't have access to unseal the arx as you are not the owner | only sealed arx can be unsealed!"
                 }
             },
             "availability_message": "",
             "description": "",
             "encryption_method": "aes-gcm-128",
-            "id": "cluster--id_string_here",
+            "id": "arx--id_string_here",
             "is_default": false,
             "name": "my_1st_arx",
             "owner": "your_email@here.com",